2012 Kolkata Knight Riders season: Champions League Twenty20

 KKR's maiden IPL victory in 2012 meant that they would now participate in the 2012 Champions League Twenty20 which was held in South Africa.
 They were in Group A along with Delhi Daredevils, Perth Scorchers, Auckland Aces and Titans.
 But disappointingly, they were eliminated in the group stage itself, winning only one game against the Titans, which they did so with a record breaking 99 run margin.
 This was the highest victory margin ever recorded in the CLT20 tournament.
 Losses to Delhi Daredevils and Auckland Aces followed by a washed out game against Perth meant that KKR finished 3rd in Group A and failed to qualify for the knock out stages of the tournament.

+Squad

+Players with international caps prior to the 2012 season are listed in bold.

 Indian Premier League

 Season standings

 Kolkata Knight Riders finished runners-up in the league stage of IPL 2012.